Mariam-Alquraan/Diamond-Attribute-Insights/README.md

 2. **Final Report**:
    - The final report (`Final_Report.docx`) summarizes the analysis, key findings, and conclusions.
-   - Performed in a Jupyter Notebook, which is shared via Google Colab for easy access.
-You can view the notebook link in the `Final_Report.docx` document.
    - It includes advanced statistical analysis, visualizations, and recommendations based on the dataset.